National Register of Historic Places listings in Monroe County, Ohio

 This is a list of the National Register of Historic Places listings in Monroe County, Ohio.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Monroe County, Ohio, United States.
-The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 10 properties listed on the National Register in the county.
+There are 11 properties listed on the National Register in the county.